elilee476/elilee476.github.io/_posts/2024-12-24-Loper-Bright-Event-Study.md

 > 4. Subtract the actual return from the expected return to compute the excess return for each event date
 > 5. Evaluate whether the resulting excess return is statistically significant at a chosen level of statistical significance

 Let's start with the dates.
 When should markets have priced in the effects of *Loper Bright*?
-The most obvious candidate would be the date on which the decision was released.
+The most obvious candidate would be the date on which the decision was released[^1].
 But it's also possible that, given the conservative majority on the court, investors assumed that the *Chevron* would be overturned as soon as the case was granted cert.

 I'm pretty skeptical of this view because even if investors priced in a high probability of *Chevron* being overturned when *Loper Bright* was granted cert, that probability would have been <1, so we should still observe price changes on the day when the decision was announced and raised the probability from <1 to 1.
 But just to be safe, we'll test both the decision announcement date and the date on which cert was granted.

 Now we have to look at some security's return.
 In what securities would *Loper Bright's* effects show up?
 Given the extreme reactions of legal commentatators that we saw at the beginning of this post, it really should affect the entire American economy.
 But the decision would have a particularly large effect on the most highly-regulated industries because those are the industries most exposed to the caprices of the administrative state.

-I hope it's not too controversial to say that the most highly regulated industries in the United States are the following: healthcare, insurance, pharma, energy, telecomms, and banking.
+I hope it's not too controversial to say that a diversified and representative group of the most highly regulated industries in the United States would be the following: healthcare, insurance, pharma, energy, and telecomms.
 Since we are looking at the fates of these industries in comparison to the entire U.S. economy, rather than examining a single security as event studies typically do, we will instead look at indicies for the entire industry.

 How then do we determine the expected return for these industry indices?
 That term refers to the return we should expect based on securities that share exposure to the same factors *except* for the news of which the event study is intended to test the causal signficance.